go-gitea/gitea/docs/content/doc/usage/reverse-proxies.en-us.md

 ## Using Caddy as a reverse proxy

-If you want Caddy to serve your Gitea instance you can add the following server block to your Caddyfile:
+If you want Caddy to serve your Gitea instance, you can add the following server block to your Caddyfile:

 ```
 git.example.com {